zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Return value**:

-Return the String type.
+Returns the String type.
 If the number is null, return null.
 The conversion process runs at a 64-bit precision.
 An exception is thrown when overflow occurs.
-If the input is a negative value \(begin with ‘-’\), an exception is reported.
+If the input is a negative value \(begin with ‘-’\), an exception is thrown.
 If the input value is a decimal, it is converted to an integer before hex conversion.
-The decimal part is left out.
+The decimal part is excluded.

-**For example**:
+**Example**:

 ```
 conv('1100', 2, 10) = '12'